cjdjpj/cjdjpj.github.io/_posts/2025-3-21-kolmogorov-complexity.md

 $$K(xx) = |\langle M \rangle| +  |d(x)| = K(x) + c$$

-In fact, in general, any computable function of $$x$$ can be computed by a constant length machine, and so the Kolmogorov complexity of any computable function of a string is $$|x| + c$$
+In fact, in general, any computable function of $$x$$ can be computed by a constant length machine, and so the Kolmogorov complexity of any computable function of a string is $$\lvert x\rvert + c$$

 **4\.** $$K(xy) \leq 2K(x) + K(y) + c$$